Liam-moore-0504/Pico-Probe-Hackathon-Submission/README.md

 - A Claim Passport is an audit record, not a certificate of truth.
 - A guided rehearsal demonstrates the research mechanism; its novelty and literature priority still require scholarly review.

-## Codex and Build Week

-Before Build Week, the project was an experimental multi-model mathematical-research pipeline.
-During the submission period it was substantially extended into the unified Pico Probe experience: typed port messages and execution envelopes, assurance-aware compilation, persistent graph and replay, Negative Knowledge, provider and plugin boundaries, human checkpoints, Claim Passports, the public/private libraries, the guided investigation, and the integrated frontend.

-Codex served as the principal engineering collaborator.
-It mapped the inherited codebase, translated research-integrity requirements into data models and execution contracts, connected React workflows to FastAPI services, diagnosed authentication and white-screen failures, implemented and hardened provider/tool paths, added regression coverage, and repeatedly audited packaging, security, Docker behavior, and submission readiness.
-The human creator supplied the original research problem, anti-hallucination and autonomy principles, mathematical use cases, product identity, interface direction, and final architectural and submission decisions.

-See [Pico Probe before and after Build Week](docs/BUILD_WEEK_BEFORE_AFTER.md) for the concise change record.

 ## Repository map

 - `frontend/` — competition interface, tutorial, editors, libraries, and settings